szabototo89/create-it/docs/article-full.md

 const App = create({ Container, MyForm })(app);
 ```

 What has been changed?
 We're passing dependencies as the first and factory as the second parameter.
-Its benefit is that we can remove code duplications where factories reuse the same dependencies:
+Its benefit is that we can remove code duplications where factories reuse the same dependencies.

+### Merging dependencies

+Firstly we can merge dependencies which reduces code duplications in our code:

 ```js
 const create = (...dependencies) => (factory) => factory(...dependencies);